RQC-HU/dirac_caspt2/README.ja.md

-ninact      : the number of inactive spinors nact        : the number of active spinors nsec        : the number of secondary spinors nroot       : the number of roots selectroot  : which root do you want to obtain totsym      : total symmetry (ex.
+ninact      : the number of inactive spinors nact        : the number of active spinors nsec        : the number of secondary spinors totsym      : total symmetry (ex.
 5 for Ag in C2h closed shell) diracver    : DIRAC version end         : The identifier at the end of the input file